 What if There are Multiple Situations of Embezzlement?

-If you stole multiple items of property or embezzled money multiple times within a 12-month period with each time less than $950 but which amount is more than $950 if added together, then you face grand theft either as a felony or as a misdemeanor.
+If you stole multiple items of property or embezzled money multiple times within a 12-month period with each time amounting to less than $950 but which amount is more than $950 if added together, then you face grand theft either as a felony or as a misdemeanor.

 Penalties for Misdemeanor Grand Theft Embezzlement: